 German Legal Research Guide

-This in-depth guide will help researchers navigate the German legal materials.
+This in-depth guide will help researchers navigate German legal materials.

 Introduction

-Germany is a federal constitutional republic comprised of 16 constituent states, known as Länder in German.
+Germany is a federal constitutional republic comprised of 16 Länder (states).
 The German legal system falls within the civil law tradition, which traces its origins to Roman law.
-Germany played a leading role in the codification of civil law during the 19th century, and its legal codes have influenced the development of the law in many other jurisdictions.
+Germany played a leading role in the codification of civil law during the 19th century and its legal codes have influenced the development of the law in many other jurisdictions.

-The Georgetown Law Library maintains an extensive collection of German legal materials, including both primary law and secondary sources, in German and in English.
-These materials all have call numbers beginning with the letters KK and are located on the fourth floor of the Williams Library.
+The Georgetown Law Library maintains an extensive collection of German legal materials, including both primary and secondary sources, in German and in English.
+These materials all have call numbers beginning with the letters KK and are located on the fourth floor of the Law Library.

 Full-Text English Translations of German Laws